All the Law & Order: SVU Detectives Through the Years

 (Also, did we mention the decades-long romantic tension between Stabler and Benson?)

 Benson and Stabler's most common trait as detectives is their tendency to take cases personally, which led them to be on opposing sides on a few occasions.
 Stabler suddenly left the SVU and NYC after Season 12 without warning or telling Benson, which devastated his colleagues.
-Luckily, Stabler returned a decade later in Law & Order: Organized Crime, so viewers got the Bensler reunion they always wanted.
+Luckily, Stabler returned a decade later in Law & Order: Organized Crime, so viewers have enjoyed any and every opportunity for a Bensler reunion.

 Junior Detective Chester Lake (Adam Beach)